Skip to content

 Mental Health Week 2026: Bridging the Gap Together

-This is a powerful theme, especially for employers and business owners in the SME sector.
-After all, it is precisely in the workplace where we can build bridges: between work pressure and job satisfaction, between colleagues, and between identifying issues and truly listening.
+Because it is precisely in the workplace where we can build bridges: between work pressure and job satisfaction, between colleagues, and between pointing things out and truly listening.

 Mental health starts with mindfulness